 Even though health authorities all over the world are working together with the world health organization to contain this virus, personal measures also play a vital role.
 Therefore, every section of the society should work together and enforces the measures provided to contain the spread of this virus.

-The employers and businesses can also take a further step in advising their employees on the best means to stay safe and prevent the spread of this virus during working or personal hours, For instance, the MTC Removals protective guideline provided to workers includes
+The employers and businesses can also take a further step in advising their employees on the best means to stay safe and prevent the spread of this virus during working or personal hours, For instance, the MTC Removals protective guideline provided to workers includes.
+“Guidelines for Covid-19”

 - Advice on the best means to travel and meet with clients while protecting themselves

 - The measures to take when a colleague at work is either confirmed or suspected to have contracted the virus